-The municipality shall provide the first 50kWh of electricity per month to consumers The municipality shall further consider relief in respect of the tariffs for sewerage, water and refuse removal for such registered indigents to the extent that the council deems such relief affordable in terms of each annual budget.
+The municipality shall provide 1 to 50 units + Basic per calendar month for free to indigent consumers / not transferable).
+The municipality shall further consider relief in respect of the tariffs for sewerage, water and refuse removal for such registered indigents to the extent that the council deems such relief affordable in terms of each annual budget.
 Multiple step inclining block tariffs are utilised to enable the consumer to exercise control over the cost to themselves.